SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 Hashicorp's decision to stop providing it under an open source license, it is currently still in wide use, as the old free versions can still be used.

-Creating a VM instance for OpenStack with terraform looks like this with a diskful flavor:
+Creating a VM instance for OpenStack with terraform looks like this with a flavor with disk:
 ```hcl
 resource "openstack_compute_instance_v2" "mgmtcluster_server" {
    name              = "${var.prefix}-mgmtcluster"